G-U-N/Diffusion-NPO/README.md

 Diffusion-NPO introduces **Negative Preference Optimization (NPO)**, a novel plug-and-play approach to enhance the alignment of diffusion models with human preferences.
 By training a model to understand and avoid undesirable outputs, NPO improves the effectiveness of classifier-free guidance (CFG) in diffusion models, leading to superior image and video generation quality.

+**Diffusion-NPO is a general design to modify existing methods of preference optimization into negative preference optimization method, including**

+- **Reinforcement Learning.** We build on the baseline of SPO.
+- **Direct Preference Optimization.** We build on the baseline of Diffusion-DPO.
+- **Differentialable Rewarad.** We build on the baseline of VADER.

 ## Key Features

 * Enhanced Preference Alignment: Improves high-frequency details, color, lighting, and low-frequency structures in generated images and videos.